Healthcare Chaplaincy (HCC)

-Moving forward with its strategic mission, HCC is preparing to build a mixed-use building complex in Manhattan on the recently purchased site that occupies 265-275 Cherry Street, which will serve as the Chaplaincy’s new offices and educational facility headquarters.
-The new community facility, to be called the National Center for Palliative Care Innovation, will also include an enhanced end-of-life assisted living facility known as The Residence, office space to support The Residence, an independent Group Medical Practice, and a community-oriented multi-use event space.
+HCC had a bold strategic mission to build a mixed-use building complex in Manhattan on a site it purchased that occupied 265-275 Cherry Street, which was to serve as the Chaplaincy’s new offices and educational facility headquarters.
+The new community facility was to be called the National Center for Palliative Care Innovation, and included an enhanced end-of-life assisted living facility known as The Residence; office space to support The Residence; an independent Group Medical Practice; and a community-oriented multi-use event space.

-Cirgenski+Capalino is spearheading the development process as Development Manager.
-We have provided financial analyses to HCC, creating all of the financial models of the entire development, site evaluation criteria, overall project scheduling, and sources and strategies for financing.
-While the Chaplaincy will own The Residence and its own offices, the other components of the facility will be condominiums.
-HCC intends for the facility to be eligible for a LEED Platinum certification.
+Cirgenski+Company spearheaded the development process as Development Manager.
+We provided site evaluation criteria, financial analyses, creating all of the financial models of the entire development, overall project scheduling, and sources and strategies for financing.
+The Chaplaincy was to own The Residence and its own offices, with the other components of the facility to be condominiums.
+HCC intended the facility to be eligible for a LEED Platinum certification.

 SIZE: 195,000 SF

 SCHEDULE: Closings were scheduled for March 2015; Construction was to begin May 2015